Adjusting Your Diet After a Cancer Diagnosis

 • Add water and/or ice to dilute sweet beverages

-• Add something sour or tangy to food and/or drinks such as lemon, lime, vinegar, pickled foods or plain Greek yogurt (Note: If you have mouth sores, this is not recommended.)
+• Add something sour or tangy to food and/or drinks such as lemon, lime, vinegar, pickled foods or plain Greek yogurt (not recommended if you have mouth sores)

 • Sweeten food with jam, honey, syrup, agave or other natural sweeteners